 Location: New Hudson, MI U.S.A.

 A challenging landfill job northwest of Detroit turned into a success, thanks to XR-5 Geomembrane's excellent flexibility, light weight, ability to withstand temperature changes, and resistance to oil, gas, and chemical penetration.
 The 50-acre sanitary landfill, one of the largest in Michigan, is about 100 feet deep with sidewalls of sandy clay loam and a base of stable clay a minimum of 20 feet thick.
-The sidewalls are steep, with a slope steeper than 1:1.
+The sidewalls are extremely steep, with a slope steeper than 1:1.

 The landfill liner needed to be a membrane light enough to be installed on the steep, trench-like slope, yet strong enough to resist tearing and chemical deterioration.